PrettyNeet/OSRS_Utilities/readme.md

 1. **Create a new command file:**

-- If you have multiple commands related to a feature, you might want to group them in a separate file.
+- If you have multiple commands related to a feature, group them in a separate file under `bot/commands/`.
-- create the new command file in /commands/ folder
+- Commands are implemented as Cogs and registered via a `setup(bot)` async function.

 2. **Define the command in the command file:**